agbarnett/league.tables/README.md

 # league.tables
-Creating a university league table based on a responsible research metric
+Creating an institutional league table based on a responsible research metric.

+Work in progress.

+`data.management.R` takes the raw data from Scopus and attempts to create consistent names for institutions.